Ferrara Emilia Romagna And San Marino, Italy Travel Guide

 Apartment Rentals: Booking an apartment via Booking.com creates more space, separate bedrooms, and self-catering facilities, highly useful for families.
 Hotels with Family Rooms: Some hotels, like Hotel Annunziata, feature family rooms or connecting rooms, a convenient choice for parents and children.
 Agriturismo options outside the city present a quieter environment with more space for children to play and explore the outdoors.

 Hostels: For budget and social opportunities, hostels are a fine choice.
-Common areas for meeting other travelers often exist.
+Common areas for meeting other travelers usually exist.
 Well-Located B&Bs: These give safety, comfort, and opportunities for local interaction without the high cost of larger hotels.
 A personal touch is present.

 Hotel Nazionale: This hotel sits in a significant historic building in a very central location, a classic and refined atmosphere.
-Hotel Annunziata: Its prime location directly facing the Castello Estense creates an unparalleled sense of connection to Ferrara's ducal history.
+Hotel Annunziata: Its prime location directly facing the Castello Estense creates an unmatched sense of connection to Ferrara's ducal history.